freealise/freealise/AudioNoise.md

 threshold for sustainer
 distortion.h -> 8-bit (remove LSB, reduce sample rate /1-6)
 polyphonic arp with pitch shifter (~pll); am chorus; gray noise with filter
-can be algorithmic with set of delays separated by not one sample as in a convolver but several (downsampled impulse response with randomly varying delay times to avoid comb filtering); convolver for custom filtering
+can be algorithmic with set of delays separated by not one sample as in a convolver but several (downsampled impulse response with randomly varying delay times to scatter phase and avoid comb filtering); convolver for custom filtering

 whistle through a set of delays controlled by base frequency to lower octave and add harmonics